samfrmda01/ParabankTest_Nomads/README.md

-# Para Bank Test Automation Project
+# Para Bank Testing Automation Project

-## Overview
+Welcome to the ParaBank Automation Testing Project! 🚀

-ParaBank is a website where users take advantage of features such as take loan ,transfer,transaction history,pay bills.This projects scope is automate testing for ParaBank and this project is open source and developed by a community.
+ParaBank is a versatile website offering users a range of financial services, including loan management, fund transfers, transaction history tracking, and bill payments.
+This project focuses on automating the testing processes for ParaBank to ensure its functionality remains robust and user-friendly.

 ## User Stories
 | User Story                                     | Contributor                  |